leonQuinones/CJScraper/README.md

-# Job-scraper-col
+# ColJobScraper
-A web scraper to dig info about tech job offers from the most important Colombian job search web pages
+A web scraper to dig-up and analyze info about tech job offers from the most important Colombian job search web pages